Diego Godín: Vélez Sarsfield

-On 21 June 2022, Godín joined Vélez Sarsfield on a one-and-a-half year contract.
+On 21 June 2022, Godín joined Vélez Sarsfield on a one-and-a-half-year contract.
+He announced his retirement on 27 July 2023, playing his last match when his team visited Huracán on the last round of the season.

+Later career

+Godín came out of retirement in February 2024, signing for Uruguayan amateurs Porongos.
+In September, after winning the Copa Nacional de Clubes, he hung up his boots for the second and final time.

 International career

 In 2005, at the age of 19, Godín made his debut for Uruguay in a friendly defeat against Mexico in Guadalajara.
 His first international goal came in another exhibition game, with Serbia and Montenegro in May 2006.
 He represented the nation at the 2007 Copa América, playing in the opening 0–3 defeat to Peru before losing his place to Andrés Scotti in Uruguay's run to fourth place.

 Godín was selected for the squad at the 2010 FIFA World Cup in South Africa.
 He started in the opening match against France (0–0) in Cape Town, and played in a further four matches for the eventual semi-finalists.

 In 2011, Godín featured in Uruguay's successful 2011 Copa América campaign, making one appearance as a late substitute in a 3–0 defeat of Paraguay in the final after being bedridden for several days with a virus.
 He also participated in the 2013 FIFA Confederations Cup, partnering Diego Lugano in defence in four of the team's five matches as they reached the semi-finals.

 Godín was selected by coach Óscar Tabárez for the 2014 World Cup and captained the team in three of their four games due to Lugano's absence through injury.
 On 24 June, he headed the only goal against Italy in the final group fixture, sending the country through to the knockout stage.

 In May 2015, Godín was named as captain for Uruguay's defence of the Copa América during the 2015 continental tournament in Chile.
-He was also picked for the Copa América Centenario squad, heading home from a Carlos Sánchez long cross in the opener against Mexico where both teams ended with ten players (1–3 loss).
-He won his 100th cap in the following match, a 0–1 defeat to Venezuela at the Lincoln Financial Field.
+He was also picked for the Copa América Centenario squad, heading home from a Carlos Sánchez long cross in the opener against Mexico where both teams ended with ten players (3–1 loss).
+He won his 100th cap in the following match, a 1–0 defeat to Venezuela at the Lincoln Financial Field.

 Godín was also selected for the 2018 World Cup.
 The following 25 March, at the 2019 China Cup, he made his 126th appearance against Thailand, surpassing Maxi Pereira as the most capped player in the national team's history.

 In June 2019, Godín skippered the team to the quarter-finals of the Copa América in Brazil.
 He repeated the feat two years later, in the same country.
 He played the full 90 minutes of his 150th cap on 10 October 2021, a 3–0 loss away to Argentina in 2022 World Cup qualification.